COMPANY

 Elizabeth Furman

 (she/her/hers) is a performer, movement director, and rehearsal director based in NYC.
-She has rehearsal directed and performed in Monica Bill Barnes & Company’s productions of The Running Show, Day’s Go By, Keep Moving, & It’s 3:07pm Again.
-She has also worked alongside Barnes as associate choreographer/dancer on the feature film Little Women (dir.
-Greta Gerwig).
+She has rehearsal directed and performed in Monica Bill Barnes & Company’s productions of The Running Show, Day’s Go By, Keep Moving and It’s 3:07 Again.
+She has also worked alongside Barnes as an associate choreographer/dancer on the feature film Little Women (dir.
+Greta Gerwig.)
 Flannery is the movement director of The Reality Show: NYU (created by Elizabeth Swados), staging performances at the Barclays Center, Radio City Music Hall, and NYU’s Skirball Center for the Performing Arts.
-She was the assistant choreographer to Sam Pinkleton on the Broadway musical Natasha, Pierre & the Great Comet of 1812 and the associate choreographer to Sonya Tayeh for Sing Street on Broadway.
+She was the assistant choreographer to Sam Pinkleton on the Broadway musical Natasha Pierre & the Great Comet of 1812 and the associate choreographer to Sonya Tayeh for Sing Street on Broadway.
 Born and raised in San Diego, Flannery got her BA in World Arts and Cultures from UCLA.
-She is thrilled to be dancing with MBB & Co.!
+She is thrilled to be dancing with MBB & Co.

-is a Brooklyn based administrator, producing associate and creative who has been working with MBB&CO in a variety of roles since 2017.
+is a Brooklyn based administrator, associate producer and creative who has been working with MBB&CO in a variety of roles since 2017.
 She has supported Happy Hour, One Night Only, The Museum Workout, and The Running Show, both in NYC and on tour.
-Elizabeth is credited as an associate producer for the company’s site specific work Days Go By, digital shows Keep Moving, and It’s 3:07 Again, and their newest work Many Happy Returns.
+As an associate producer Elizabeth has produced, Days Go By, digital shows Keep Moving, It’s 3:07 Again, and their newer works The Running Show, Many Happy Returns, and Lunch Dances, a site-specific show at the New York Public Library.
 Elizabeth loves sharing the company’s work with new audiences be them near, far, or via the computer screen.
-Her own work has been shared in the All Over Westbeth Site Specific Festival 2018.
-Elizabeth holds a BA in Dance and English from Kenyon College.
+Elizabeth holds a BA from Kenyon College.

 Flannery Gregg